-Lucy Macdonald has developed an excellent reputation over the past eighteen years for successfully treating injuries that have been unsuccessfully treated elsewhere.
+Lucy Macdonald has developed an excellent reputation over the past twenty years for successfully treating injuries that have been unsuccessfully treated elsewhere.
 Her patient’s inspiring testimonials include those from leading orthopaedic consultants and sports doctors and professional sports people but she is equally proud of those from her everyday patients, people who just want to get back to their beloved sport, sit comfortably at work or simply enjoy their lives.

 Lucy is known for her honest and comprehensive communication and her ability to establish the cause of the problem and treat it directly.
 Her experience and extensive post-graduate training enable her to provide fast pain relief and injury resolution to enable swift accomplishment of individual goals from being able to pick up the kids, sit in a long meeting or do an Ironman triathlon.